bkw777/dl2/README.md

 3: Enter T-Word and start a new document and type some text.

 4: Press GRPH+F to invoke Sardine to spell-check the document.
-This will invoke the SAR100.CO previously loaded, which will try to use TPDD1 FDC-mode sector access commands, wich dlplus will respond to with data from the .pdd1 file.
+This will invoke the SAR100.CO previously loaded, which will try to use TPDD1 FDC-mode sector access commands, wich dl2 will respond to with data from the .pdd1 file.

 Another example, [installing Disk Power for Kyotronic KC-85](clients/disk_power/Disk_Power.txt)

 Disk image files may be created 2 ways:
 * One method is you may use the **dd** command within [pdd.sh](https://github.com/bkw777/pdd.sh) to read a real TPDD1 or TPDD2 disk from a real TPDD1 or TPDD2 drive, and output a disk image file.
 * Another method is you may run `dl -v -m 1 -i filename.pdd1` (for TPDD1) or `dl -v -m 2 -i filename.pdd2` (for TPDD2) where filename.pddN either doesn't exist or is zero bytes, and then use a client (like TS-DOS or pdd.sh) to format the "disk".
-The format command will cause dlplus to generate the empty disk image.
+The format command will cause dl2 to generate the empty disk image.
 In the case of TPDD1, there is more than one kind of format command.
 If the client uses the "Operation-mode" format command, the generated disk image will be a valid filesystem disk, which just means it will have a particular logical sector size (64 bytes) and valid Space Management Table and File Control Blocks.
 If the client uses the "FDC-mode" format command then the generated image will be a raw data format not a filesystem disk.
 This just means it will have whatever logical sector size was specified by the parameters to the format command, and no SMT or FCB data, and won't be usable for saving files.
 In both cases, this mimics what a real drive does.
 TPDD2 does not have an "FDC-mode" and there is only one kind of format command and only one kind of new empty disk format.